Lhonak River: Course

 The Lhonak originates as a small stream from a glacier in the snowy wastes of northern Sikkim.
 It generally flows south till it joins the Teesta.
 The main Himalayan wall with its high snow-clad peaks forms the northern boundary of the catchment.
 Small glaciers or tongues of perpetual ice descend from the depressions between the ridges into the valleys.
 They give birth to small streams which join the main channel of the Lhonak.
 The upper course is along an ancient glacial valley.
-While the middle and lower courses have been carved by both the action of ice and running water, the side valleys are formed by melt-ice opens into the main valley.
+While the middle and lower courses have been carved by both the action of ice and running water, the side valleys are formed by melt-ice and open into the main valley.
 No vegetation is found in higher reaches.
 Alpine pastures occur near the snow line.
 Subalpine and temperate forests are found at lower elevations.
 Human habitation in the Lhomak valley is very sparse.
 It is visited by graziers.